Robert Kraft "Bothered" by Patriots Recent Playoff Failures - CLNS Media

 “I think Bill [Belichick] has a unique way of doing things,” Kraft said.
 “It’s worked out pretty well up to now so…I know what I don’t know.
 And I try to stay out of the way things I don’t know.
 I think he’s pretty good.
 I don’t know, is it over 40 years of experience doing it?
 So it doesn’t sometimes look straight line to our fans, or to myself but I’m results-oriented.”

 Translation: Bill does things the way he wants.
-I don’t understand it because it’s worked…”up to now.”
+I don’t understand it, but it’s worked…”up to now.”

 Make no mistake, Bill Belichick may not be on the hot seat, but he is on notice.
 Results are what matter and Robert Kraft is making it abundantly clear that the past is the past and Bill Belichick’s future in Foxboro is tied to success going forward.
 Something that has become increasingly more difficult given the surge in performance and spending of some of the Patriots biggest rivals.